NotRealSean/Terminal-Visual-Novel/README.txt

 Common problem:
 If you can't open game/crash while open game
-Check if your computer has .net framework or not if not download it here : https://dotnet.microsoft.com/en-us/download
+Check if your computer has .net framework or not if not download it here(at least 6.0) : https://dotnet.microsoft.com/en-us/download

 Have any problem?
 Contract me at...